WinstonFassett/MakeBook/README.md

 # 📖 MakeBook

+This is a fork of [GitHub repository](https://github.com/clasen/MakeBook) for experimenting with LLM ebook generation.

+---

 MakeBook is a Node.js class that allows you to generate PDF documents from Markdown content effortlessly.
 It leverages the power of the `makepdf` library to convert Markdown into beautifully formatted PDFs. ✨